mjdamgaard/Notes/Semantic Database project/Documents/introduction.md

 - *Are you tired of ads that just keep increasing in volume?*
 - *Or are you tired of updates in general that make things worse?*

-With a user-programmable platform of this kind, you will no longer have to worry about any of these problems.
+With a user-programmable platform, you will no longer have to worry about any of these problems.
+Here the *users* are in charge, and each user can freely choose which version of each app they want to use.

+And if a part of the user base wants a new feature, it is only a matter time before someone will implement it, and collect the rewards for doing so.